The Best Toddler Car Seats That Are Reliably Safe

 Taking toddlers on the go—whether it be a quick errand or a miles-long journey—requires preparation.
 While the majority of that prep work will be making sure you’ve packed adequate snacks (there can never be enough snacks!), what really matters most is ensuring you’ve got the right gear on hand to keep you and your little one safe.
-That starts with finding a toddler car seat that will grow with your child and keep them secure.
+That starts with finding the best toddler car seat that’ll grow with your child and keep them secure.

 But just like most baby gear, choosing the right toddler car seat can seem overwhelming at first.
 Throw in the opinions of internet reviewers, fellow mommy friends and your growing little one, and the task can seem even more daunting.
 To take the stress out of the selection, we’ve broken down all the facts about toddler car seats—and picked our favorites across multiple categories and budgets.